DevL/potency/output/md/Arms & Armour/Ranged Weapons.md

 aliases: ranged weapon, ranged weapons
 ---

-_Ranged weapons_ are either _light_, _medium_, or _heavy_.
+_Ranged weapons_ are either _light_ or _heavy_.
 In general, _light_ weapons tends to be much more inconspicuous than their heavier counterparts, with _heavy_ weapons almost exclusively being of a very obvious martial nature.

 | Type   | Grip | Damage Level      | Damage Bonus | Examples                       |
 |:------ |:----:|:----------------- |:------------:|:------------------------------ |